 Record and Run Settings Dialog

-Here is what the dialog looks like:
+This is what the dialog appears like:

-Let’s look at the ‘Web’ tab first.
+Let’s examine the ‘Web’ tab initially.

 “Web Tab” On Record and Run Settings Dialog

-Here is how it looks:
+This is how it appears:

-“Close the browser when the test closes” – This option, when selected, will close the browser on which the record and/or run session was performed when the test ends.
+“Close the browser when the test closes” – If this option is picked, the browser on which the record and/or run session was conducted will be closed when the test concludes.

 “Windows Tab” on Record and Run Settings Dialog